ilia92/homes_mining/home_univ/pho/Readme.txt

    - GDDR5, 2 - GDDR5X).
 Make sure that the parameter matches your GPU
    memory type.
-You can try this if your card is Pascal-based but when you try to use "-straps" or any other memory timing option, the card is shown as “unsupported”.
+You can try this if your card is Pascal-based but when you try to use "-straps" or any other memory timing option, the card is shown as "unsupported".

 -rxboost <n>
    Memory refresh rate on AMD cards (0 - default values, 1 -